wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot.md

 cowrie@my-ip-address:~/cowrie$ bin/cowrie start
 ```

 In the below code, I confirmed that Cowrie is listening on port `2222`.
 I then went back to AWS and finished the Security Group rule to allow attackers access to our Honeypot.
-Port 22 is also open, however our Security Group rule allows only ssh access from my IP only.
+Port 22 is also open, however our Security Group rule allows only SSH access from my IP only.

 ```
 sudo apt install net-tools